How To Pack Medication for Air Travel Internationally

 • The prescription number

-IMPORTANT: For international travel, verify that your medications are legal at your destination.
+IMPORTANT: Verify that your medications are legal at your destination.
 Some common prescriptions in one country might be strictly controlled or forbidden in another.
 For instance, medications containing stimulants, strong pain relievers, or certain antidepressants face tight restrictions in many countries.

 If your medication falls into a controlled category, you’ll need additional documentation and possibly pre-approval from your destination country’s health ministry.

-Arrange supplies in the order you use them: Alcohol swabs, medication vial, syringes, disposal container, and bandages.
+Arrange supplies in the order you use them: Alcohol swabs, medication vials, syringes, disposal containers, and bandages.
+For additonal tips, check out our comprehensive guide to Traveling with Injectable Medication.

 medication packing injectables

-TSA and customs in most countries allow medically necessary liquids of any reasonable size for a 30-90 day trip.
-If you are traveling overseas, you may find rules differ in some destinations regarding amount, and, of course, what you are bringing in; for example your prescription cough medicine that contains codeine will be confiscated if you bring it into Japan.
+TSA and customs in most countries allow medically necessary liquids of any reasonable size for a 30-90-day trip.
+If you are traveling overseas, you may find rules differ in some destinations regarding the amount, and, of course, what you are bringing in; for example, your prescription cough medicine that contains codeine will be confiscated if you bring it into Japan.

 Pack liquid medications in their original containers with clear prescription labels.
 Place each bottle in a sealed plastic bag to prevent leaks, then group them separately from other liquids in your carry-on bag.
 Be sure to place any translated doctor letters or prescriptions in with the medication when you place it in a bin for screening.